zlib-ng/minizip-ng/README.md

 ## Third-Party Libraries

-Based on the specified CMake options third-party libraries may be required.
-If the system already has the library installed it will be used, otherwise CMake will retrieve the source code for the library from its official git repository and compile it in.
+Third-party libraries may be required based on the CMake options selected.
+If the system already has the library installed then it will be used, otherwise CMake will retrieve the source code for the library from its official git repository and compile it in.

 |Project|License|CMake Option|Comments|
 |-|-|-|-|